The week commencing 7th November 2016 was certainly an interesting one.

-4. Use traveler apps
+4. Use traveller apps

 5. Work with reputable and reliable partners

 Travel risk management is a growing concern and risk specialist consultancies can help companies access expert advice in this area.
-Egencia has worked with suppliers such as International SOS for many years on providing travelers with relevant information before they travel.
-It is also important to have a TMC that has systems in place that let you know where your travelers are scheduled to be and to have back office processes so that you can react appropriately if/when needed.
+Egencia has worked with suppliers such as International SOS for many years on providing travellers with relevant information before they travel.
+It is also important to have a TMC that has systems in place that let you know where your travellers are scheduled to be and to have back office processes so that you can react appropriately if/when needed.

-6. Get traveler feedback
+6. Get traveller feedback

 The most useful information a travel manager or booker has is often gleaned from their travellers rather than third parties.
 If they are not already doing so, travel managers should seek feedback from travellers on things like hotels and local issues that may affect travel, such as which restaurants and bars are safe, and share them with the other employees going out to that destination.